 The Common Information Model (CIM) system provides an interface that enables hardware-level management from remote applications using a set of standard APIs.
 To ensure that the CIM interface is secure, provide only the minimum access necessary to these remote applications.
 If you provision a remote application with a root or Administrator account, and if the application is compromised, the virtual environment can be compromised.

 CIM is an open standard that defines a framework for agent-less, standards-based monitoring of hardware resources for ESXi hosts.
 This framework consists of a CIM object manager, often called a CIM broker, and a set of CIM providers.

 CIM providers support management access to device drivers and underlying hardware.
 Hardware vendors, including server manufacturers and hardware device vendors, can write providers that monitor and manage their devices.
 VMware writes providers that monitor server hardware, ESXi storage infrastructure, and virtualization-specific resources.
 These providers run inside the ESXi host and are lightweight and focused on specific management tasks.
 The CIM broker takes information from all CIM providers and presents it to the outside world using standard APIs.
 The most common API is WS-MAN.

-- Create a service account for CIM applications.
+- Create a non-root vSphere user account for CIM applications.

 See the topic on adding vCenter Single Sign-On users in Platform Services Controller Administration Guide.
 The required vSphere privilege for the user account is.

 - Use the vSphere API SDK of your choice to authenticate the user account to vCenter Server.
 Then call AcquireCimServicesTicket() to return a ticket to authenticate with ESXi as an administrator-level account using CIM-XML port 5989 or WS-Man port 433 APIs.

 See VMware vSphere API Reference documentation for more information.